andrewdohertyy/js-pairs/README.md

 There are 12 pairs to match in total.
 Once you have matched them all you will be greeted with an end game screen letting you know your time.
 You can then click play again which will allow you to start again with another random array of cards.

+In the future i would like to come back to this project and add a high scores list using local storage.

 Have Fun!